 Renewing current licences

 You will be notified when your current licence is about to expire.
-To renew your license, you can either download the renewal form or apply on line.
+To renew your licence, you can either download the renewal form or apply on line.

 The current prices for renewing a licence are: